zivlevi/demochat/README.md

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/03/add-repo.png)

 Now add your forked demochat repo.
 You can search for it by typing "demochat" to search.
-You can also Add by URL by typing in: https://github.com/containers101/demochat
+You can also Add by URL here.

 Also, choose the branch for your first build (in this case ```master```)